 The Capital One Venture Rewards Credit Card is a good fit if you want a travel credit card that earns the same amount of miles on each purchase.
 You get 2 miles per $1 on domestic and international purchases.
 You can redeem your miles for travel statement credits, booking upcoming travel, or transfer to the Capital One travel partners.

 One additional travel perk is getting a fee credit of up to $100 for Global Entry or TSA PreCheck.
-The signup bonus is 50,000 bonus points ($500 value) after spending $3,000 in the first 3 months.
 The annual fee is $95.

 Citi Double Cash Card